Using automated machine learning for hyperparameter optimization and algorithm selection

 - Data scientists, AI developers, and technical product managers

-AutoML is the process of taking training data with a defined target feature and iterating through combinations of algorithms and feature selections to automatically select the best model for your data, based on the training scores.
-In recent years, AutoML has been seen as a fundamental shift in which organizations can approach making machine learning more accessible to both experts and nonexperts.
+AutoML is the process of taking training data with a defined target feature and iterating through combinations of algorithms and feature selections to automatically select the best model for your data based on the training scores.
+In recent years, AutoML has been seen as a fundamental shift in the way in which organizations can approach machine learning, making it more accessible to experts and nonexperts.

-Francesca Lazzeri and Wee Hyong Tok detail how you can use AutoML for your own hyperparameter optimization and algorithm selection scenario.
-If you saw Francesca and Wee Hong at the AI Conference in New York, they’re here to give you the latest updated information.
-But you don’t have to have seen them before to benefit from the talk.
-They provide you with an introduction to AutoML and share a use case of sales forecasting, where you’ll be introduced to the use case, explore the dataset, engineer the feature, and preprocess the data.
+Francesca Lazzeri details how you can use AutoML for your own hyperparameter optimization and algorithm selection scenario.
+If you saw Francesca at the O’Reilly AI Conference in New York, she’s here to give you the latest updates.
+But you don’t have to have seen her before to benefit.
+She provides you with an introduction to AutoML and share a use case of sales forecasting, where you’ll be introduced to the use case, explore the dataset, engineer the feature, and preprocess the data.
 You’ll also learn the basics of AutoML, including how to generate a forecast machine learning model; perform data preprocessing, algorithm, and hyperparameter selection; explain the model; train multiple models on a remote cluster; review training results and register the best model; and deploy your model as a web service.

 - Experience coding in Python